dhardenb/space-frigates/docs/design.md

 I've been trying to figure out the best way to render the objects that you see in the game.
 It turns out to be a bit a litte more involved than you would think.

+I think the primary basis for the sizing should be a circle that represents a human being.
+This circle should be considered to be 1 meter in diameter.

+From there, I should be able to simply set the current "zoom" level in pixels per meter.

+The Viper based ship chassis that I am currently using is approximitly 9 meters in length.

 #### Canvas Path Defintions

 There are two issues with the path definitions worth discussing: